You can learn a lot from the graves of your ancestors. But how do you find a cemetery grave? And what is there to do when you go to a cemetery?

 But that is not always the case.

-All sorts of records are being digitized and being uploaded to genealogy sites.
-It is not uncommon though for errors to sneak into these digitized copies so it does help to actually visit the grave yourself.
+All sorts of records are currently digitized and can be found on genealogy sites.
+It is not uncommon though for errors to sneak into these digitized copies so it does help to visit the grave yourself.

 Also, if there is some information not recorded but is on the stone then it does help to check.